2 RUE DE VERGNIES, 1050 IXELLES

 +32 474 65 37 06 – SITE WEB

-on friday and saturday for lunch from 12 to 2pm
+and thursday to saturday for lunch from 12 to 2:30pm

 First opened in 2013 in the Sablon caves, Hortense had everything of a speakeasy and the word quickly spreaded around Brussels.
 Back then, no sign but a hidden passage leading to a brick cave hosting one of the most intimate cocktail bars, totally invisible from the street to the naked eye.
 Smoked, sour, bitter or even plant based ; everyone agreed on Matthieu’s cocktails.

 In the beginning of 2017, Hortense crosses a new line by moving out of the Sablon and taking over La Mercerie.
 Spirits, candles and succulents have taken over the shelves where faded pink ceramic flowers use to stand.
 No more pink nor light blue here, but golden shades and candles everywhere, and an open kitchen from which we can now see Matthieu preparing his cocktails.

 But this new venue also marked the birth of Hortense & Hummus, a collaboration between Matthieu Chaumont at the bar, and Nicolas Decloedt in the kitchen, creating together a new type of restaurant.